egmontmika/egmontmika.com/content/blog/what-do-you-stand-up-for.md

 draft = "true"
 +++

+Have you experiencd this?

-You know exactly what would be the right thing to do now.
-To change a situation to the better.
-To help, encourage, do good.
+You know exactly what would be the right thing to do, now.
+To change a situation for the better.
+To help, to encourage, to do good.

 Yet, you hesitate.